JSpeedie/scribbles/basic-pipe/README.md

 ### pipe1

 `pipe1` is a simple program which forks into two processes, the parent and child.
-The child runs a hardcoded shell command.
+The child runs a hardcoded shell command which outputs to `stdout` the contents of `pipe1.c`.
 Prior to this, however, the child redirects its `stdout` to a pipe which is connected to the parent who receives this data and then writes it to its `stdout`.

 Functionally this program is a waste.
 It functions as if we only ever ran the shell command, but forks and sends data through a pipe unnecessarily.
 The